Seiya Suzuki Player Props: Cubs vs. Reds

 Seiya Suzuki At The Plate

-- Suzuki has eight doubles, a triple, six home runs and 19 walks while hitting .293.
+- Suzuki is hitting .293 with eight doubles, a triple, six home runs and 19 walks.

-- Among qualified hitters in MLB, he ranks 25th in batting average, 19th in on-base percentage, and 30th in slugging.

 - Suzuki will look to extend his four-game hitting streak.
 He's batting .294 with one homer over the course of his last outings.

-- Suzuki has had at least one RBI in 41.7% of his games this year (15 of 36), with more than one RBI three times (8.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 15 games this year (41.7%), Suzuki has picked up an RBI, and in three of those games (8.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 15 times this season (41.7%), including one multi-run game.
+- He has scored at least one run 15 times this year (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.